mongodb/specifications/source/unified-test-format/unified-test-format.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The ``assertSessionUnpinned`` operation instructs the test runner to assert that
-the given session is not pinned to a mongos.
+the given session is not pinned to a mongos server.

+The following arguments are supported:

+- ``session``: Required string.
+See `commonOptions_session`_.

 An example of this operation follows::

-    - name: assertSessionPinned
+    - name: assertSessionUnpinned
       object: testRunner
       arguments:
         session: *session0